What is Physics?

 Choose among Three Major Tracks or a Minor

 If you are considering a major or minor in physics, please look at this overview of our program.
 For further details, take a look at the Physics Majors handbook.
 This Handbook is your definitive source of information about the options and requirements for pursuing a bachelor's degree in physics.
 It includes information about honors degrees and the physics minor.
-It also contains checklists of requirements for the three degree tracks, which you can also find directly here: P-track (fillable pdf) or Google doc version, A-track (fillable pdf) or Google doc version, and G-track (pdf) or Google doc version.
+It also contains checklists of requirements for the three degree tracks, which you can also find directly here.
+For majors who entered before Fall 2023: P-track, A-track, and G-track and for majors who entered Fall 2023 or later: P-track, A-track, and G-track.
+For current students, we suggest copying these to your drive and filling them out when meeting with your advisor.

 You can declare a physics major or minor or set up a meeting with the Undergraduate Program Director, available by email at email@example.com, to discuss this further.